The Standard High Line NYC

 The Standard bristles with energy and attracts throngs: guests, gawkers, cool types, would-be cool types.
 You don’t come here for peace and quiet.
 But if you crave serenity, what are you doing in the Meatpacking District?

 Rooms: Quietly spectacular with those much-discussed floor to ceiling windows (every room looks onto the Hudson River or the city) and crisp, modular mid-century modern-inflected fittings.
-We didn’t see the queen-bed room, but the king, done in serene browns and creams, was big enough for two people, with a low, white-sheeted bed, a plasma TV on the opposite wall, a small but chic built-in sofa and a clever coffee table that swivels up to become a desk.
-We liked the retro-fashionable, heavy tweed curtain hiding a closet big enough to stash a suitcase, but the white window curtains reminded us of an old Motel 6.
+I didn’t see the queen-bed room, but the king, done in serene browns and creams, was big enough for two people, with a low, white-sheeted bed, a plasma TV on the opposite wall, a small but chic built-in sofa and a clever coffee table that swivels up to become a desk.
+I liked the retro-fashionable, heavy tweed curtain hiding a closet big enough to stash a suitcase, but the white window curtains reminded us of an old Motel 6.

 Amplifying the spaciousness was the open bathroom, lined in rust-colored brick tiles.
 A clear glass wall was all that shielded the large shower stall from the sleeping area, so you can look out – and your companion can look in -- during ablutions.
 Hmmmm.